Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): Summary and conclusions

 \section{Summary and conclusions}

-We have derived the $\pi$-band tight-binding (TB) models for {\it h}-BN monolayer and bilayer using maximally localized Wannier functions.
-We presented three effective TB models as simpler alternatives to the 15-parameter full tight-binding (FTB) model to describe the bands near the high symmetry points $K$ and $M$ in the FBZ.
-It is found that we need up to $n=4$ distant hopping terms, namely the $\rm F_4G_4$ model, to capture the indirect nature of the LDA band gaps for AB and BA stackings.
-The fact that the double structure factor effective model $ \rm F_2G_2$ with $n=2$ truncation is accurate only near the $ K$-point stems from the limiting approximation that all six interlayer $\rm G_2$ hopping parameters are equal.
-To offer effective TB models capable of accommodating external conditions like strain or pressure, we introduced an interlayer distance-dependent $\rm F_4G_4$ model for each of the standard stacking types of BLBN, covering interlayer distances $c$ ranging from 3.1 to 3.5 $\rm \AA$.
-The impact of changing lattice parameters on the effective hopping parameters of BLBN is also discussed.
+We present the development of $\pi$-band TB models for {\it h}-BN monolayer and bilayers by using maximally localized Wannier functions derived from DFT calculations of the electronic structure.
+We proposed three effective TB models as simplified alternatives to the complex 15-parameter FTB model.
+These models focus on accurately describing bands near the high symmetry points ($K$ and $M$) in the FBZ.
+Our analysis reveals that including hopping terms from up to $n=4$ nearest neighbors (namely the F$_4$G$_4$ model) is necessary to capture the indirect nature of the DFT band gaps observed in various stacking configurations of bilayer {\it h}-BN.
+The limitation of the simpler $\rm F_{2}G_{2}$ model ($n=2$) stems from its limited number of hopping terms and the assumption of equal interlayer $\rm G_2$ hopping parameters.
+Furthermore, we explore the influence of varying lattice parameters and interlayer distances on the effective hopping parameters in these systems to account for the effect of strains.
+Through fitting parameterization, we present an interlayer distance-dependent $\rm F_{4}G_{4}$ model for each standard BLBN stacking type.
+In addition, we present a TC-approximated TB model that determines interlayer hopping parameters for any stacking or twisted configurations of BLBN.
+Our proposed model integrates the effective $\rm F_{4}G_{4}$ and FTB models for mapping intra-layer interactions, remains robust for calculating low-energy bands in twisted BLBN systems with many atoms per unit cell.

-Furthermore, we introduced a two-center (TC) approximated TB model parameterized from LDA input.
-This model is employed to define the interlayer hopping parameters for any stacking or twisted BLBN configuration, based on the relative distance between a pair of atoms, where we distinguished the hopping terms involving the same and different atomic species.
-The TC-approximation method effectively captures the presence of both crossing and non-crossing bands at the $K$-point across all standard stackings.
-While this method may not accurately reproduce the band dispersion away from the $K$-point in zero-twist atomic structures, it remains a viable approach for accurately calculating the low-energy bands at the $K$-point in twisted BLBN systems.